JBShady/COD5-Remastered/README.md

 * RealVenom - Fixed Ray Gun viewmodel animation at high FOVs
 * Jbird632 - Working sticky grenades on AI & "Reward All Perks" scripts
 * Inspired by JBleezy's Black Ops 1 Reimagined mod
-* Thank you to the members of both my own & UGX WaW's Discord for helping me along the way
+* Thank you to the members of both my own & UGX's Discord for helping me along the way